cerb/cerb.github.io/recipes/slack/slash-commands.md

 ## Add the new command in Slack

-Now that we have our webhook listener and Virtual Attendant behavior in place, we're ready to hook them up in Slack.
+Now that we have our webhook listener and bot behavior in place, we're ready to hook them up in Slack.

 Visit the [Slack App Directory](https://slack.com/apps/build) and click the **Make a Custom Integration** button on the right.